 It’s a legal requirement that the employee receives independent legal advice on the terms and effect of the settlement agreement and its effect on the employee’s ability to pursue rights before an employment tribunal.
 The rationale for this is that if there was no such requirement it would be much easier for employers to put pressure on an employee to waive claims.
 The independent legal adviser must have a policy of insurance or indemnity covering the risk of a claim by the employee.

-• The agreement must relate to particular complaints.
+• The settlement agreement must relate to particular complaints.

-• The agreement must state that the conditions for regulating settlement agreements under the relevant statutory provisions have been satisfied.
+• The settlement agreement must state that the conditions for regulating such agreements under the relevant statutory provisions have been satisfied.

 It is important to assess the amount of money that the employee is receiving and whether a bigger sum could be negotiated.
-This will involve considering any potential claims against the employer and the value of such claims.
-It may well be possible to negotiate a higher settlement sum.
+This will involve considering any potential claims against the employer, the prospects of success and the value of such claims.
+A broad estimate of potential costs in pursuing any claims should also be taken into account.
+Usually each party must pay for their own costs in the employment tribunal.
+The time taken for a claim to be heard in the tribunal also needs to be taken into account.

-Normally the employer contributes towards the employee’s legal costs for obtaining legal advice.
+Normally the employer contributes towards the employee’s legal costs for obtaining legal advice on a settlement agreement.
 There is no legal requirement for the employer to contribute but it is common practice.
+A contribution could, for instance, be in the region of £300 to £750 plus VAT.

 A reference could be agreed and annexed to the settlement agreement.
 The employer would then normally be obliged to provide the agreed reference to any prospective employers.
 In many sectors, including the financial sector, it is standard practice only to provide a factual reference with dates of employment and job title.
 A factual reference could nevertheless be annexed to the settlement agreement.
 In some cases it may also be sensible to agree an internal announcement.